SaeedTaghavi/CS/docs/Chap04.md

 !!! note "OpenMP"
     A set of compiler directivese and APIs to support parallel programming in shared memory environment.

+    Threads with divided workload are created automatically based on # of cores or a set bound.

 !!! note "Parallel regions"
     Blocks of code that may run in parallel.